spruceUI/sprigUI/README.md

 ## Known Issues

 - Pico-8: Audio volume cannot be controlled using the side keys, and can only be manually set in-game by pressing Start -> Options -> Volume.
+- OpenBOR: Audio volume cannot be controlled using the side keys, and can only be manually set in-game by pressing Start -> Options -> Volume.

 ## Special Thanks